What is the JLB Beeson Community Fund?

 Do I submit a progress report of any kind?

 Yes.
-The JLB Beeson Community Fund requests a progress report and/or site visit to be completed no later than May 15, 2017.
-Agencies that do not submit a progress report by May 15, 2017 or a final report within a year of grant distribution will risk forfeiture of remaining funds granted to their project.
+The JLB Beeson Community Fund requests a progress report and/or site visit to be completed no later than May 15, 2018.
+A form for this report will be provided to agencies that have been selected.
+Agencies that do not submit a progress report by May 15, 2018 or a final report within a year of grant distribution will risk forfeiture of remaining funds granted to their project.